agungfir98/agungdev/data/blog/googlespreadsheetasdatabase.md

 # Intro

-This post will be about my learning progress about using google apis. specificaly using google spreadsheet to access cells data so I'm able to read and write data to it.
+This post will be about my learning progress about using google APIs. specifically using google spreadsheet to access cell data so I'm able to read and write data to it.

-Recently my friend been asking me about his project plan. he'd like to make an online wedding invitation bussiness.
-Since Covid happen this trend sky rocketing.
-Almost everyone use this kind of service. maybe because it's relatively cheaper and easy to distribute since almost everyone use smartphone nowadays.
+Recently my friend has been asking me about his project plan. he'd like to make an online wedding invitation business.
+Since Covid happen this trend skyrocketing.
+Almost everyone uses this kind of service. maybe because it's relatively cheaper and easy to distribute since almost everyone uses a smartphone nowadays.

-Long story short, during the discussion I realized that we can use google sheet as a simple database to store RSVP data, and I think it's very confinient as well, because then the about to be married couple can access it directly in the google sheet.
+Long story short, during the discussion I realized that we can use Google Sheets as a simple database to store RSVP data, and I think it's very convenient as well because then the about-to-be married couple can access it directly in the google sheet.

-In this project I will only do on how to read and add data to the sheet.
+In this project, I will only do how to read and add data to the sheet.

 I will be using NodeJS for this project